jnieser/AirbnbProject/README.md

 Questions 1, 2, 4, and 5 are crucial to investors while question 3 has economical values.

-Further reading about the project can be found in report.pdf
+Further reading about the project can be found in write-up.pdf

 Note: This project is a Capstone project for Master of Arts in Statistics at UC Berkeley.
 I worked with Lulude Sun, Shirly Zhai, and Judy Chen on this project.
 However, Lulude Sun and I focused on the parts that are significantly different from the other two group members.
 Everything here is the work by Jiayang Nie and Lulude Sun.